hazelgrove/phi/3-explicit-polymorphism/3-explicit-polymorphism.md

   Forall's appear within types and look like: `forall a. ?`, where `a` is a TyVar.t.

-  There are Type Vars types and expressions.
-Type Vars in types appear as a string of lowercase letter without any prefix or constructor.
+  Type vars in types appear as a string of lowercase letter without any prefix or constructor.

   Type Vars in expressions appear as `(type a)` where `a` is also a string of lowercase letters.

   Type Lambdas are written like a lambda: you start with `\`.
 Then you write "type" followed by a space which will construct a type lambda.
 If however, you type `type<space>` into an existing lambda that has a non-empty type annotation, the pattern of the lambda will be put into an error state until either you delete the space following "type" or the type annotation.
-The final representation is `λ(type a).{ }.
+The final representation is `λ a:type.{ }`.

 # Backspace actions